 It’s important to start your studying off with a good understanding of your existing knowledge.
 To learn more about the importance of formative assessments and how you can use one to get your studying off on the right foot, check out the CollegeVine’s What Is a Formative Assessment and Why Should I Use One to Study?

 You can find sample questions with scoring explanations included in the course description and more available in a separate Sample Questions AP Physics 1 and AP Physics 2 Exams booklet.
 You may also find practice or diagnostic exams in many of the commercial study guides.

 Additionally, there are a number of free study resources available online.
 Many AP teachers have posted complete study guides, review sheets, and test questions.
-One complete final review study guide is available here and a free online course is available here.
+One complete final review study guide is available, as well as a free online course.
 There are also video tutorials for each unit and free response explanations available for free from Khan Academy.

 Finally, make sure to familiarize yourself with the tools that will be available to you during the exam.
 Make sure that you know how to use your calculator effectively.
-Also review the table of equations that will be furnished to you during the exam available here.
+Also, review the table of equations that will be furnished to you during the exam.

 Step 3: Practice Multiple-Choice Questions

-Practice some multiple-choice questions to put your knowledge to the test and to fine-tune your test taking skills .
+Practice some multiple-choice questions to put your knowledge to the test and to fine-tune your test-taking skills.
 You can find these in most study guides or through online searches.
 You could also try taking the multiple-choice section of another practice exam.
-There are several practice multiple-choice tests available here and here.
+There are several practice multiple-choice tests available, including AP Physics 1 Supplemental Problem Sets.